 Mitchum behaves as if this is a detective on his very last case and this attitude creates a sense of melancholia — it’s like an elegiac noir.
 It shows you how an actor’s interpretation of character can change the entire tone of a movie.

-Charlotte Rampling (The Verdict) plays Claire Trevor’s old role, the duplicitous femme fatale.
-Sadly, her character has been trimmed somewhat.
+Charlotte Rampling (The Verdict and 45 Years) plays a treacherous femme fatale.
 Rampling is a great actress, but she is given very little to do here.
 Limited screen time doesn’t stop Sylvia Miles (Midnight Cowboy) from stealing scenes.
 Miles has two brief scenes and she’s great.
 She received an Oscar nomination, one of the shortest performances to ever get an Oscar nod!

 Conclusions & Final Thoughts:

 The film’s pacing is a bit erratic, but this is a decent Marlowe movie.
 Murder, My Sweet was much better, but Farewell, My Lovely is a fair remake.
-Mitchum is wonderful as an older version of one of our favorite private dicks and he is surrounded by a colorful cast.
+Mitchum is wonderful as an older version of one of our favorite private dicks and the veteran actor is surrounded by a colorful cast.
 Color, 95 minutes, Rated R.